hero image

 Non-recyclable and non-compostable foodware for take-out:

 Effective January 1, 2026, the ordinance prohibits food service businesses from using non-recyclable and/or non-compostable foodware.
-Businesses will be required to provide recyclable and/or compostable poly and perfluoroalkyl (PFAS) free substance foodware for take-out customers.
+Businesses will be required to provide recyclable and/or compostable per- and polyfluoroalkyl free substance (PFAS-free) foodware for take-out customers.
 PFAS are long-lasting chemicals, components of which break down very slowly over time and may have harmful effects on humans and animals.

 Reusable foodware for dine-in: